HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

-This topic provides information about syncing files from local-to-server and server-to-local in real time.
+This topic provides information about syncing WebDAV based theme files from local-to-server and server-to-local in real time.
 It watches the file system for changes in the background.

 !!! note
-    We recommend using the node version of DXClient while working with LiveSync, as it is more performant.
+    We recommend using the node version of DXClient while working with LiveSync.

 ## LiveSync Push Theme